Helping Children Through Chronic Illness

 7. Your daughter needs a friend, and she needs your support to make one.
 Talk to the teacher.
 Is it true that the other girls won't play with her because she is limping?
 Does the teacher have any ideas about a child your daughter could become friends with?
 Can the teacher pair her with another girl for a special project, and you can build on that to invite the girl over to work on it, go for ice cream, etc?
 What does the teacher suggest?

 It is painful to be different, and maybe especially so at the age of 11, so finding ways to promote friendships needs to be at the top of your family list.
 What happened to her friends from before her illness?
 Is there a club at school where she could make friends with the same interests?

 Your daughter will probably need your help to come up with some lines to "explain" her limping etc. She may also need to participate in a social skills group so that she has the skills to make good connections.

 BUT she will become more and more frustrated with it, almost certainly.
 And at some point, she will most likely tell you she is ready to stop.
 Let her make that call.
-And if you can work with her to discover another passion, it would be very helpful to her.
+If you can work with her in the meantime to discover another passion, it would be very helpful to her.
 There are many passions that don't depend on physical strength.
 Your daughter is being sent in another direction.
 Help her learn to listen to those messages.

-Jessica, I hope these suggestions are helpful.
+I hope these suggestions are helpful.
 You have a lot of heavy lifting to help your daughter right now.
-Hang in there.
+Kids can make it through almost anything, as long as they have a parent who listens to all their pain and walks through it with them.
+That's not easy, but it is the greatest gift you can give her.
 Remember that sometimes our greatest tragedies are also our greatest gifts, in ways we could never have foreseen.
-I wish you and your family every blessing.